Troy-Hsiao-Lee/VolunteerTracker/README.md

 # NOTE: The desktop version is outdated (though usable).
 For the best experience please use https://hourtrackersite.netlify.app for the web version.

+(this was also made using Cursor.ai, apologies if that offputs you)

 # 🚀 Volunteer Service Tracker